IN JANUARY I wrote about becoming a participant on the Journey of Hope pilgrimage of training in

 Last month I was with the Rose Castle Foundation in Cumbria for the fourth stage of this journey.

 Positioned in historically disputed territory on the borders of England and Scotland, Rose Castle has witnessed 800 years of conflict and endured centuries of violence at the hands of changing political and religious allegiances.
-Their website says:
+The Foundation’s website says:

 We welcome those that have spent their lives back-to-back, turn them face-to-face and help them leave shoulder-to-shoulder by teaching them to disagree well.rosecastle.foundation